midejoe/HR-Attrition/README.md

 * YearsInCurrentRole - Years in the current role
 * YearsSinceLastPromotion - Years since the last promotion
 * YearsWithCurrManager - Years with the current manager

+I built a Decision Tree Model, a Bagging Classifier and Random Tree Model.
+I compared all three models to choose the best performance model based on their Recall, Precision and F1 score.